-The Directors present their report and Annual Report and Audited Financial Statements (the "Financial statements") for the period ended 31 December 2022 in respect of SOF-12 Master REITCo 2 Limited. (the "Company").
+The Directors present their report and Annual Report and Audited Financial Statements (the "financial statements") for the year ended 31 December 2023 in respect of the Company.

 Incorporation

 The Company was registered on 8 April 2022 as a Limited Company registered in Guernsey, Channel Islands with registration number 70520.